-Income tax expense totaled \$50.9 million and \$56.6 million for the fourth quarter and twelve months of 2021, compared to an income tax recovery of \$6.6 million and an income tax expense of \$7.3 million in the same periods of 2020.
-Income tax expense for the fourth quarter of 2021 included a \$44.7 million derecognition of deferred tax assets in Canada.
+Income tax expense totaled \$56.6 million for the twelve months of 2021, compared to an income tax recovery of \$7.3 million in the same period of 2020.
+Income tax expense for 2021 included a \$44.7 million derecognition of deferred tax assets in Canada.
 Despite the optimism in the Company's bookings and backlog, the derecognition of certain deferred tax assets in Canada was due to a combination of factors which include losses in recent prior periods, current period losses and continued challenging market conditions.
 The derecognized tax assets possess a finite life, and as we enter the third year of the pandemic the likelihood of sufficient future taxable income to use against these tax losses is deemed to be low.
-During the fourth quarter of 2020, lower Alberta corporate income tax rates became substantially enacted.
+During the fourth quarter of 2020, lower Alberta corporate income tax rates became substantively enacted.
 The Alberta corporate income tax rates are 9.0 percent for 2020 and 8.0 percent for 2021 and thereafter.